 Assistive Technology is any item, piece of equipment, or product system, whether acquired commercially off the shelf, modified, or customized, that is used to increase, maintain, or improve functional capabilities of individuals with disabilities.
 IDEA 2004

-Below is a list of Assistive Technology available for checkout or demonstration in the Student Disability Resource Center.
+Below is a list of Assistive Technology available for checkout or demonstration in the Student Accessibility Resources.
 Follow the links to visit the vendors' web sites.
 Feel free to contact our office for further information.

 JAWS is a screen reader software program that makes personal computers accessible to students who are blind or visually impaired by using text-to-speech technology.
 JAWS also incorporates modified keyboard functions to allow students access to programs not generally accessible through standard Windows controls.
 Available on laptop for check out as available.